William Bradley (Royal Navy officer): Mental illness

 Removed from service by his illness, Bradley later joined the impress unit at Cowes, but in 1812 again suffered a mental breakdown, and was retired as a rear-admiral.
 Two years later, Bradley suffered personal disaster when he was caught involved in a minor attempt to defraud the postal authorities.
 Arrested and brought before the Winchester Assizes, his conduct was noted as being highly unusual, but this was not taken into account initially and he was stripped of his rank and pension and sentenced to death.
 Appeals from his family later brought about a reduction of sentence, firstly to transportation and subsequently exile.

 Retiring to Le Havre, France in 1816, Bradley devoted the sane hours of his life to a series of inventions designed to easily calculate longitude.
 He hoped that by inventing such a device, the Admiralty might be persuaded to reverse his sentence and permit him to return to Britain.
 This never occurred, and attempts by his family to get the sentence repealed on the grounds of his insanity were equally fruitless.
 Bradley finally gave up these efforts after years of failure and died in France, a recluse, in March 1833.

 Bradley left three daughters and a son.
 His wife described him as 'a kind husband and affectionate father', but fellow officers often considered him disagreeable and aloof.
 He left behind a large body of work on the coasts and aborigines of the Sydney area which is still available in the State Library of New South Wales.
 This work includes, surveys, charts, personal observations and sketches.

 His name is commemorated in the name of Bradleys Head in Sydney Harbour.

-His descendants live in the UK – in Berkshire, Devon and Essex – and in Sydney, Australia.
-One descendant, Joseph William Bradley, shares his date of birth – 14 November 1917.